Healthy Homes Assessment Breaker Bay

 Home Assessments Breaker Bay for Rental Properties

-There are many things to look over in a home review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are numerous things to be able to examine during a home review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
 There are a few examples:

 • Is the heater equipped with sufficient capacity?

-The repercussions of not having an Healthy home in relation to lawful Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling could be significant for landlords and property managers.
-For professional assistance, get in touch today to schedule your rental property home assessment.
+The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can be significant for landlords and property managers.
+For professional advice, call today to book your rental property home evaluation.

 home assessments for rental properties